Clay Shirky: Education and career

 After graduating from Yale University with a Bachelor of Arts degree in fine art in 1986, he moved to New York.
 In the 1990s he founded the Hard Place Theater, a theatre company that produced non-fiction theater using only found materials such as government documents, transcripts and cultural records and also worked as a lighting designer for other theater and dance companies, including the Wooster Group, Elevator Repair Service and Dana Reitz.
 During this time, Shirky was vice-president of the New York chapter of the Electronic Frontier Foundation, and wrote technology guides for Ziff Davis.
 He appeared as an expert witness on cyberculture in Shea v.
 Reno, a case cited in the U. S. Supreme Court's decision to strike down the Communications Decency Act in 1996.

+He was a member of the Wikimedia Foundation's advisory board.

 Shirky was the first Professor of New Media in the Media Studies department at Hunter College, where he developed the MFA in Integrated Media Arts program.

 In the Fall of 2010, Shirky was a visiting Morrow Lecturer at Harvard University's John F. Kennedy School of Government instructing a course titled: "New Media and Public Action".